 AFME work on IBOR Transition:

 - AFME has produced model securitisation wording for the new issue of bonds.
 The model wording is securitisation specific and it provides a new and easier mechanism to accommodate the transition from IBOR into an alternative benchmark rate, when LIBOR/EURIBOR is no longer available.
 The wording does not identify the new rate but makes the procedure for moving to such a rate (once identified) easier, without the need of holding a bondholders’ meeting.
 The model wording has been used by market participants and has been well received by regulators, including being mentioned in Andrew Bailey’s July 2018 speech on LIBOR.
+A new and updated version of the wording is currently being worked on - please get in touch if you would like to contribute.

 - AFME jointly published the IBOR Global Benchmark transition report with ISDA, ICMA and SIFMA in June 2018.
 The report presents the results of a survey with 150 banks, end users, infrastructures and law firms in 24 countries, and assesses the issues involved with benchmark reform.
 Its findings highlight the scale of the work which still needs to be done by industry to ensure full readiness for the transition.
 It also makes specific recommendations for steps firms can take to be fully prepared.